cahoots-org/cahoots-monorepo/docs/operations/scaling.md

 # Scaling Strategies

 ## Overview
-This document outlines strategies for scaling the AI Development Team system to handle increased load and maintain performance under various conditions.
+This document outlines strategies for scaling the Cahoots system to handle increased load and maintain performance under various conditions.

 ## Key Metrics for Scaling Decisions